Notes On… OCD

 OCD is not quirkiness.

-It’s not neat handwriting.
+It’s not color-coded bookshelves.

 Obsessive-Compulsive Disorder is a disorder of doubt.

-Of relentless, haunting uncertainty.
+Of chronic, aching uncertainty.

 Are you sure?
 Are you sure?
 Are you sure?

-OCD is built on two pillars:
+OCD runs on two engines:

-And the cycle tightens.
+And so the cycle spins.

-OCD is not about logic.
+OCD isn’t about logic.

 It’s about urgency.